andevera/SecureAzCloud-Scripts/README.md

 Usage: Each script comes with detailed comments and usage instructions.
 You can execute a script by running the following command in your PowerShell terminal:
 ./<script-name>.ps1

-For more specific instructions, refer to the script's header or accompanying documentation.
+Refer to the script's header or accompanying documentation for more specific instructions.

 Contributing
 We welcome contributions from the community!
 If you'd like to contribute: